-Thai is a Tai language and is sometimes referred to as Siamese.
 Thai is considered to have emerged in the area between China and Vietnam.
 The written Thai language developed itself in the 13th century and has undergone minor changes since then.